Inc-G/Q_learning_briscola/README.md

 In the folder metrics you can find similar graphs for when the first MLP player beated the GRU player.

+### Why estimating points seems better than estimating the probability of winning?

+Hard to say.
+It _might_ be because of how we approximate the weighted sum over the next states with a single next state.
+It might be that, while the approximation has no bias, it might have bigger variance when the nn approximates the probability of winning rather than the (discounted) sum of points.

+One advantage of the MLP model is that it is much faster to train :).

 ## Organization of the repository.